Multo (song)

 "Multo" (lit.
-'Ghost') is a song by Filipino band Cup of Joe from its debut studio album, Silakbo (2025).
-Written by co-lead vocalist Raphaell Ridao and his brother Redentor during the COVID-19 pandemic, the synth-pop and pop-rock ballad explores themes of grief, emotional haunting, and self-reflection.
-Produced by Shadiel Chan, it signifies a more introspective turn in the band's musical direction.
-It was released on September 14, 2024, under Viva Records.
+'Ghost') is a song by Filipino band Cup of Joe from their debut studio album, Silakbo (2025), and was released as a single in 2024.
+Written by co-lead vocalist Raphaell Ridao and his brother Redentor during the COVID-19 pandemic, the synth-pop and pop-rock sentimental ballad explores themes of grief, emotional haunting, and self-reflection.
+Produced by Shadiel Chan, the song marked a more introspective direction in the band's musical style.
+It was released on September 14, 2024, through Viva Records.

 The song received favorable reviews from critics, many of whom described it as a significant evolution of Cup of Joe's sound.
-Commercially, "Multo" marked a milestone as the first entry by a Filipino artist on the Billboard Global 200, where it peaked at number 80.
-In the Philippines, it topped three national charts, including the Billboard Philippines Hot 100, where it held the number one spot for 27 consecutive weeks, making it the longest song topping in the chart's history.
-Elsewhere, the song also broke into the top 10 in the UAE and the top 20 in the Netherlands.
-The song was nominated for People's Choice Awards — Song and won Song of the Year at the Filipino Music Awards 2025.
+Commercially, "Multo" became the first song by a Filipino artist to enter the Billboard Global 200, where it peaked at number 80.
+In the Philippines, it topped three national charts, including the Billboard Philippines Hot 100, where it remained at number one for 33 non-consecutive weeks, setting the record for the longest-running number-one song in the chart's history.
+Internationally, the song also reached the top 10 in the United Arab Emirates.
+It received a nomination for People's Choice Awards — Song and won Song of the Year at the Filipino Music Awards 2025.
+The song also became the most-streamed OPM song on Spotify, surpassing Up Dharma Down's "Tadhana".